M3U8Kit/M3U8Parser/README.md

 #### Podfile

-To integrate M3U8Kit into your Xcode project using CocoaPods, specify it in your Podfile:
+Specify it in your Podfile:

 ```ruby
 pod 'M3U8Kit'